objy-org/objy/README.md

-# OBJY - Abstract, powerful JavaScript objects for building real use cases
+# OBJY - Abstract, powerful JavaScript objects

 An object-driven programming framework, that uses behaviour-driven objects for building use cases.